Tropicao/redge/README.md

 * you must create a "Strava application", which will own rights to interact with Strava, once you have granted it the necessary rights
     * you can do so by visiting https://www.strava.com/settings/api, and following the guidance to create your application
     * once done, note your **client ID** and **client_secret** (warning : the last one must remain secret)
+* plug your device to your computer with a USB cable.
+Wait for it to appear as a device onto your computer (it may take a few seconds, depending on the device)
 * then start redge : `./redge`.
 Since it is the first time you are running it, `redge` will guide you to grant access to the Strava application to your account, by prompting credentials and asking you to authenticate through OAuth
     * You can speed up this process by providing on `redge` command line the necessary arguments : `./redge -i your_client_id -s your_client_secret`
 * When authorization is done, `redge` will save locally all needed credentials locally, so every step until this one was only for the first run.